 Wondering What to Plant?
-And Where to Find it?
+And Where to Find Plants in DC?

 Washington DC tends to transform beautifully after daylight savings time ends.
-Spring is here, the sun is back, and suddenly your apartment seems less alive and green than it should be, get some plants.
+In the springtime when the sun is back, and suddenly your apartment seems less alive and green than it should be, get some plants.
 Even in the summer or wintertime, you should always have plants indoors as they clean the air and overall are excellent for your well-being.
-If you’re craving for new plants or more houseplants to take care of, but where to find them?
+If you’re craving for new plants or more houseplants to take care of, check out where to find them below.

-Read on for a list of plant possibilities and for info about some of our favorite nurseries, garden centers, and plant shops in the city.
+Read on for a list of plant possibilities and for information about a few of our favorite nurseries, garden centers, and plant shops in the city.

-If you are looking for tried-and-true houseplants that are hard to kill then you probably know about all the old standbys.
-We’re talking snake plants, jade, ferns, pothos, aloe, peace lilies.
-If you are just starting out but want to start a real indoor garden it’s recommended that you buy a few succulents and maybe just one or two sturdy ones, like pothos or snake plant, and see how that goes for a season.
+If you’re looking for tried-and-true houseplants that are hard to kill then you probably know about all the old standbys.
+We’re talking snake plants, jade, ferns, pothos, aloe, peace lilies and more.
+If you’re just starting out but want to start a real indoor garden, it’s recommended that you buy a few succulents and maybe just one or two sturdy ones.
+Ones like pothos or snake plants, and see how that works for a season.
 Almost any of the plant shops you choose to visit should have a large variety of classic house plants to match your style.

 If you want to challenge yourself a bit more without much risk, consider growing some herbs like basil, mint, and lemongrass.
 These can be a tasty experiment and give you a sense of accomplishment as a chef and gardener.